aautin/SFML_discovery/README.md

 - **SFML**: Built from source with all dependencies included
 - **Dependencies**: Automatically fetched and built (FreeType, OGG, Vorbis, FLAC)

-## 🎯 Game Features
+## 🎯 Pseudo-Game Features

 - Opens an SFML window
 - 1 character to control :
 	- AWSD movement keys
  	- walking and idle animations
  	- some collisions
-  	- map files parsing
+- map file parsing
 - Character movements are grid-based
 - Absolutely no goal in this game, just testing the graphic library